deepakhiremath/Housing-Price-Prediction/README.md

 	* predict on test data

 ## Conclusions
-	* We could build a good model with 68% accuracy, but we can make it better by adding more derived varibales
+	* Developed a model with 68% accuracy, but we can make it better by adding more derived varibales